Political Geography and Elected Representatives

 - Elections auto expire after their election day.
 No data will be returned for the election after that point.

-- If you need more quota, please request it from the quotas page on the Developers Console.
+- If you need more quota, please request it from the quotas page on the API Console.
 We try to respond to requests for an increased quota within 24 hours of getting the request.

 Calls to voterInfoQuery include a